skalenetwork/documentation/validators/register-validator-node.md

 After Setting up SGX Wallet and create certifications, validators can download the SKALE Node CLI executables register and maintain your SKALE node.
 This process downloads docker container images from docker hub and spins up SKALE Node functionalities.
 Some of the base containers such as SKALE Admin, Bounty, SLA, TransactionManager will be created during installation for each node.

-Note: This is **an insecure pre-release** software specifically for Alpine team members.

 See the SKALE Node CLI code and documentation on [**GitHub**](https://github.com/skalenetwork/skale-node-cli)*‍

 This document contains instructions on how to get started with the SKALE Node CLI.